XavierRHMN/GameOfLife/README.md

 - Clear the grid at any time

 ## Installation
-To run this project, you need to have Make installed on your system.
+To run this project you will need to enter the following commands into command prompt or another terminal.

 ### Steps:
 1. Clone the repository: